Properly docked lambs

 cover the ewe's vulva and ram's anus.
 Short tail docks may contribute to the incidence of rectal prolapses.

 While many animal rights and welfare organizations claim that tail docking is an inhumane practice made necessary by modern production practices, this claim is simply untrue.
 When done properly, tail docking is not inhumane.
 While it causes some pain, it does not affect the health or growth of the lamb.
 Tail docking is done to protect the health and hygiene of sheep and lambs.
-Liquid feces can occur in all production systems; thus, risking the sheep to flystrike.
+Liquid feces (diarrhea) can occur in all production systems; thus, putting the sheep at risk for flystrike.

 It is usually not necessary to dock the tails of hair